WP Webhooks / Blog / Architecture

 Flow Systems Webhook Actions is an open-source async webhook plugin for WordPress that implements this architecture out of the box — including queue processing, retry logic with exponential backoff, and structured delivery logging.
 Delivery logs, retry triggers, and queue status are also accessible programmatically via REST API — the REST API article covers monitoring, bulk retry, and automated recovery patterns in detail, with the full endpoint reference here.
 If your team prefers configuration over maintaining custom queue infrastructure, you can explore the full details on the async webhook plugin for WordPress.
 The code is publicly available on GitHub and distributed via WordPress.org.

-/ FAQ
+FAQ

-Common questions
+Common questions always ask.

-wp_remote_post is a synchronous HTTP call: PHP waits for the remote server to respond before continuing execution.
-Async webhook dispatch wraps that call inside a background job — the request is written to a queue during the user-facing action and dispatched later by a cron worker.
+wp_remote_post is a synchronous HTTP call that blocks PHP execution until the remote server responds.
+Async webhook dispatch wraps that call inside a background job — the request is queued during the user-facing action and sent later by a cron worker.
+The user's response time is unaffected regardless of endpoint latency or availability.

-Five attempts covers most production scenarios — transient network failures and short outages typically resolve within the first few retries.
+Five attempts is a reasonable default for most production systems, covering transient failures and short outages without flooding a recovering endpoint.
 Combine this with exponential backoff (1 min → 2 min → 4 min → 8 min → 16 min) and a dead-letter mechanism to capture permanently failed jobs.
+High-volume or compliance-sensitive systems may warrant more attempts with longer maximum delays.

 Yes.
-The minimal implementation requires: a database table for the queue (created on plugin activation via dbDelta), an add_action listener that writes to that table, and a WP-Cron event that reads from the table and dispatches via wp_remote_post.
+The pattern requires: a database table for the queue, an add_action listener that writes to that table, and a WP-Cron or system cron job that reads from the table and dispatches via wp_remote_post.
+The code is straightforward but ongoing maintenance (schema migrations, retry logic, logging, monitoring) adds complexity over time.